 A new year always is a great time for a new beginning.
-Or in my case, a great time to learn a new skill.
+Or in my case, a great time to learn to crochet.
 This past New Year’s Eve was probably one of my most memorable ones yet.
 I spent the evening with my sister and mom.
 We stayed in, watched movies, and in my case, learned a new skill (read: acquired a new addiction).

 I can honestly say this guy is my most favourite.
 There’s something so rewarding about crocheting something for my little nephew.
 This bear is already filled with more love than anything a store can provide.